FA Cup highlights: Man City ease past Swindon to reach fourth round

 Watch highlights as Manchester City comfortably brush aside League Two Swindon Town to reach the FA Cup fourth round after a 4-1 win at the County Ground.Full Article

+Manchester City shrugged off the absence of manager Pep Guardiola and seven first-team players due to coronavirus to ease past..

-Covid-19-hit Manchester City brush aside League Two Swindon Town to reach the FA Cup fourth round.
+Manchester City comfortably beat League Two Swindon 4-1 to book their place in the FA Cup fourth round.

+Manchester City have come a long way since they faced Swindon Town in their last FA Cup encounter.
+The previous fixture, in 2002,..